de-bund-bsi-tr-esor/tr-esor-AIP-eIDAS-SigValidator/README.md

 ## Test Environment ##

 - Use the following URL for the validation service: https://staging.protectr.de/VerificationService/S4?wsdl
-- Testmaterial is supplied separately together with sample XAIP-files and a shell script for test execution
+- Testmaterial is supplied separately together with sample AIP-files and a shell script for test execution

 ## License ##